 The fort was further improved with additional observation posts and battery potting rooms in the 1930s, which is why you’ll see some buildings with plaques that read “1936”.

-Once you get to the fort, it will make you feel as if you’ve just entered a post-apocalyptic world.
-From sprawling vines creeping along weathered walls to small plants growing between the cracks on the floor, you’ll find Mother Nature slowly laying claim to what was once hers.
+The fort feels like a post-apocalyptic world, with its sprawling vines creeping along weathered walls and small plants growing between the cracks on the floor.
+You’ll find Mother Nature slowly laying claim to what was once hers.

 Delving further into Fort Serapong, you’ll arrive at Serapong Casemates, which refer to rooms in a fortress with openings to shoot through.
 While seemingly small, the casemates have an entire section built deep into the hill with bomb shelters and hidden rooms that few have ventured to.

 Truly a relic from a bygone era, Fort Serapong is unlike any other.
 Abandoned and untouched for decades, visiting this conserved area can be extremely rewarding.